 Is your body draining wastes properly?
-Although we’re all familiar with the role of blood and the circulatory system in delivering nutrients to our cells, less attention has been paid to the system that drains wastes from our cells: the lymphatic system.
+Though we’re all familiar with the role of blood and the circulatory system in delivering nutrients to our cells, less attention is paid to the system that drains wastes from our cells: the lymphatic system.

 Your lymphatic system involves a complex interplay of lymph nodes and vessels (mainly in the neck, armpit and groin) and includes tissue in the thymus, spleen, appendix and lining (mucosa) of the digestive and respiratory tract.
 This system works hard to drain metabolic wastes and toxic particles from the body.
 Lymphatic tissue also serves as a central “hub” for immune activity, allowing lymphocytes to collect, concentrate, and fight foreign invaders such as bacteria and viruses.